bneall/imagebrowser/README.md

 > Thumbnails are stored in **~/imagebrowsercache** by default, so Windows or Linux you will find it in your "Home" user directory.<br>
 > If you wish to move your thumbnail cache, simply copy paste the thumbcache folder to a new location, and in the plugin's preferences, change the cache location to the new path.
 >
+>> It is **HIGHLY** recommended that you download and install the **imagemagick** library to greatly increase the file fomrat support for thumbnails, see below for converter information.
+>
 > If you have multiple users, you can create a network path for this cache and have all users point to it, this will speed up thumbnail creation and allow for faster browsing.

  <br>